EpistasisLab/Aliro/README.md

 **PennAI** is an easy-to-use data science assistant.
 It allows researchers without machine learning or coding expertise to run supervised machine learning analysis through a clean web interface.
 It provides results visualization and reproducible scripts so that the analysis can be taken anywhere.
 And, it has an *AI* assistant that can choose the analysis to run for you.
 Dataset profiles are generated and added to a knowledgebase as experiments are run, and the AI assistant learns from this to give more informed recommendations as it is used.
+PennAI comes with an initial knowledgebase generated from the [PMLB benchmark suite](https://github.com/EpistasisLab/penn-ml-benchmarks).

 [**Documentation**](https://epistasislab.github.io/pennai/)